Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-07:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
 - **2025-12-07:** A hash table gives average O(1) lookup, but worst-case O(n) when every key collides.
 - **2025-12-07:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-12-07:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.